OfficeDev/office-js-docs-pr/docs/excel/excel-data-types-entity-card.md

 > [!IMPORTANT]
 > The nested `layouts` values are used in combination with the [Card properties](#card-properties) data types described in the preceding article section.
 A nested data type must be defined in `properties` before it can be assigned in `layouts` to display on the card.

 The `layouts` property contains two direct subproperties, `compact` and `card`.
 The `card` property specifies the appearance of a card when the entity card is open.
 The `compact` property only defines the icon for an entity, and this icon only displays when the card is in its compact, or unopened state.
 See the [`EntityCompactLayoutIcons`](/javascript/api/excel/excel.entitycompactlayouticons) enum for a full list of available icons.
-The following code snippet shows how to display the `shoppingBag` icon.
+The next code snippet shows how to display the `shoppingBag` icon.

 Within the `card` property, use the [`CardLayoutStandardProperties`](/javascript/api/excel/excel.cardlayoutstandardproperties) object to define the components of the card like `title`, `subTitle`, and `sections`.

-The following entity value JSON code snippet shows a `card` layout with nested `title` and `mainImage` objects, as well as three `sections` within the card.
+The entity value JSON in the next code snippet shows a `card` layout with nested `title` and `mainImage` objects, as well as three `sections` within the card.
 Note that the `title` property `"Product Name"` has a corresponding data type in the preceding [Card properties](#card-properties) article section.
 The `mainImage` property also has a corresponding `"Image"` data type in the preceding section.
 The `sections` property takes a nested array and uses the [`CardLayoutSectionStandardProperties`](/javascript/api/excel/excel.cardlayoutsectionstandardproperties) object to define the appearance of each section.

 Within each card section you can specify elements like `layout`, `title`, and `properties`.
 The `layout` key uses the [`CardLayoutListSection`](/javascript/api/excel/excel.cardlayoutlistsection) object and accepts the value `"List"`.
 The `properties` key accepts an array of strings.
 Note that the `properties` values, such as `"Product ID"`, have corresponding data types in the preceding [Card properties](#card-properties) article section.
 Sections can also be collapsible and can be defined with boolean values as collapsed or not collapsed when the entity card is opened in the Excel UI.